Liteserver node

 }

-If you are using a cloud provider, you need to open this port in the firewall settings.
-For example, if you are using AWS, you need to open the port in the security group.
+If you use a cloud provider, open this port in the firewall settings.
+For instance, if you are using AWS, you should open the port in the security group.

-Below is an example of opening a port in the bare metal server firewall.
+Here is an example of how to open a port in the firewall of a bare metal server:

 Opening a port in the firewall